sharvit/mongoose-data-seed/examples/md-seed-example/README.md

-# md-seed-example-es5
+# md-seed-example

-Example using mongoose-data-seed with ES5
+Example using mongoose-data-seed

 ## Install